getbraincloud/braincloud-docs/docs/api/2_capi/group/listgroupspage.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-groupId | ID of the group
+context | The JSON context for the page request